3dcitydb/3dcitydb-docs/source/impexp/db-operations/db-index.rst

    Managing spatial and normal indexes.

-The operation dialog differentiates between *spatial indexes* on geometry columns and *normal indexes* on columns with any other datatype [1].
-The buttons *Activate*, *Deactivate*, and *Status* trigger a corresponding database process on spatial indexes only, normal indexes only or both index types depending on which checkboxes are selected [1].
+The operation dialog differentiates between *spatial indexes* on geometry columns and *normal indexes* on columns with any other datatype.
+The buttons *Activate*, *Deactivate*, and *Status* trigger a corresponding database process on spatial indexes only, normal indexes only or both index types depending on which checkboxes are selected.

-Again, the user can define a *workspace* and *timestamp* on which the operation shall be executed if the database is version-enabled (Oracle only).
+The *VACUUM* button is only available for PostgreSQL databases and performs a VACUUM ANALYZE operation on the columns of the selected indexes.
+This maintenance operation gathers and updates statistics on the columns to be able to choose the most efficient query plans and optimize the speed of query processing.
+Note that for most PostgreSQL databases, VACUUM is already run automatically at regular intervals.

 The index operations only affect the following subset of all indexes defined by the 3D City Database schema: